nedbat/coveragepy/doc/contributing.rst

 .. highlight:: console

 I welcome contributions to coverage.py.
-Over the years, dozens of people have provided patches of various sizes to add features or fix bugs.
+Over the years, hundreds of people have provided contributions of various sizes to add features, fix bugs, or just help diagnose thorny issues.
 This page should have all the information you need to make a contribution.

 One source of history or ideas are the `bug reports`_ against coverage.py.
 There you can find ideas for requested features, or the remains of rejected